alibaba/bifrostui/packages/bui-core/src/Avatar/index.en-US.md

 ## Avatar Groups

-In addition to individual avatars, we provide grouped avatars using `AvatarGroup` and `Avatar`.
+In addition to providing single avatars, we also provide avatar groups using `AvatarGroup` combined with `Avatar`.

 ```tsx
 import { Avatar, AvatarGroup, Stack } from '@bifrostui/react';